 Number of branches per plant at 60 DAS

 At the growth stage at 60 DAS of okra crop, the maximum number of branches per plant was observed under the treatment T7 (50% RDF + 25% Azospirillum + 25% Vermicompost) i.e. (6.66), followed by the treatment T3 (75% RDF + 25% Azospirillum) i.e. (6.13), T2 (100% RDF) i.e. (6.00), and T5 ((50% RDF + 50% Vermicompost) i.e. (5.92), while the minimum number of branches per plant at 60 DAS was observed under the treatment T1 (Control) i.e. (4.85).
 The significant interactive effect as a consequence of organic sources and fertilizers are attributed to the favourable nutritional status of the soil resulting into increased biomass production of the crop.
 This may be attributed to favourable effect of neem cake, vermicompost and biofertilizers on microbial and root proliferation in soil, which caused solubilizing effect on native nitrogen, phosphorus, potassium and other nutrients.
 Nambiar (1994), suggested that neither organic manures alone nor exclusive application of chemical fertilizers could achieve the yield sustainability at a high order under modern farming where the nutrient turnover in the soil plant system is quite high.
-Integrative organic, inorganic and bio-fertilizers were, however, found to be quite promising not only in maintaining higher productivity but also in providing greater stability in crop production by synergistic effect of organic sources on improving efficiency of optimum dose of NPK.
+Integrative organic, inorganic and bio-fertilizers were, however, found to be quite promising not only in maintaining higher productivity but also in providing greater stability in crop production by the synergistic effect of organic sources on improving efficiency of optimum dose of NPK.

 Number of internodes per plant

 The maximum number of internodes per plant was observed under the treatment T7 (50% RDF + 25% Azospirillum + 25% Vermicompost) i.e. 20.31, followed by the treatment T3 (75% RDF + 25% Azospirillum) i.e. 20.00, T2 (100% RDF) i.e. 19.80 and T5 (50% RDF + 50% Vermicompost) i.e. 19.67, while the minimum number of internodes per plant was observed under the treatment T1 (Control) i.e. 17.70.
-The findings with comparision with Bamboriya et al., (2018), Shani Raj, (2021) and Tensingh (2015).
+The findings with comparison with Bamboriya et al., (2018), Shani Raj, (2021) and Tensingh (2015).
 The combination of 50% RDF with 25% Azospirillum and 25% vermicompost (T7) provides a balanced nutrient supply, enhancing root development and nutrient uptake.
 This integrated approach leads to increased internode formation, corroborating findings from previous research on the benefits of combining organic and inorganic fertilizers with biofertilizers in okra cultivation.

 Length of nodes per plant (cm)